finos/FDC3-conformance-framework/README.md

 ### Running The Conformance Tests

+You can either run the hosted conformance tests listed in the FINOS App Directory, or run them on your local machine (useful if you are making changes).
+Instructions for doing either of those things are here:

 #### Using The FINOS App Directory

 If you have a Desktop Agent supporting the [AppD v2 standard](https://fdc3.finos.org/docs/app-directory/spec), you can point it at [The FINOS App Directory](https://directory.fdc3.finos.org) which contains not only the current conformance suite but also many other sample FDC3 applications.